Real Estate Private Equity explores, in depth, the analysis, decision-making and challenges private equity investors face when:

 4. procuring and managing sources of equity and debt capital,

-5. negotiating institutional investor, local partner and transaction agreements,
+5. negotiating institutional investor capital agreements, local partner operating agreements and transaction execution agreements,